aburger01/ReactTicTacToe/README.md

 Squares are rendering properly and if the class name changes when they are deemed one of the winning squares.

+**Running On Docker**

+Run the following command

+$ docker run --name ttt -p 3000:3000 -d -it ttt

 **Built With:**
 - React - main language of the components